 Income Statements Show Profits Gained and Loss for a Period of Time

-If you prefer to make yearly statements and compare them to previous years, you can still make quarterly statements to view your profits gained versus profits lost.
+You’re not limited to creating one P&L statement per time period.
+Create as many as would fit your business needs.
+If you prefer to make yearly income statements and compare them to previous years, you can still make quarterly or monthly statements to view your profits gained versus profits lost.

 They Show More Than Profits and Losses

-Don’t think you only view the amount of money you made and the amount of money you lost.
-P&L statements have other uses, such as identifying how much you’re spending and other necessary business expenses that cut down on profit.
+P&L statements can tell you much more than simply the amount of money you made and the amount of money you lost.
+Use your income statement to identify how much you’re spending and other necessary business expenses that cut down on profit.

 The P&L statement also shows any changes made to your accounts, such as a new business checking or savings account.